vnworkday/migrations/README.md

    << other output >>
    ```
-6. When you are done with your local development, run the `ci/stop.sh` to stop the local environment.
+6. When you are done with your local development, run the `ci/stop.sh` to stop the local environment and clean up.